-- One Hundred Bullets ends the conflict between the Minutemen and the Trust, and ties up all other remaining plotlines, by slaughtering the lot of them, and leaving the survivors at the mercy of a Bolivian Army Ending (Loop, Victor, and Will not included).
+- 100 Bullets ends the conflict between the Minutemen and the Trust, and ties up all other remaining plotlines, by slaughtering the lot of them, and leaving the survivors at the mercy of a Bolivian Army Ending (Loop, Victor, and Will not included).

-- 1986's Superman: Whatever Happened To The Man Of Tomorrow, by Alan Moore and Curt Swan, closes the book on the Silver Age Superman, paving the way for the reboot.
+- Whatever Happened to the Man of Tomorrow?, by Alan Moore and Curt Swan, closes the book on the Silver Age Superman, paving the way for the reboot.
 It's an alternate universe story about how Superman faces his greatest and final challenge; Anyone Can Die, and old villains and other characters return in a veritable parade.

 - Preacher's Alamo ended with a final showdown between Jesse and Cassidy, Tulip executing Herr Starr, and The Saint Of Killers taking his vengeance against God.

-- In The Sandman, the climax is reached in The Kindly Ones where characters from all other points in the time line come together in one hell of a story, propelling a long and complex string of events which eventually leads to Dream's death and resurrection inside Daniel.
-The lengthy aftermath is depicted in The Wake, where it's demonstrated that the previous events had such gravity that they affected everyone in existence.
-Including you.
+- In The Sandman (1989), the climax is reached in The Kindly Ones where characters from all other points in the timeline come together in one hell of a story, propelling a long and complex string of events which eventually leads to Dream's death and resurrection inside Daniel.
+The lengthy aftermath is depicted in The Wake, where it's demonstrated that the previous events had such gravity that they affected everyone in existence, including you.

 - Crisis on Infinite Earths.
 Grand Finale to the Silver Age (though it was actually released at the end of the Bronze Age)?
 Check.
 Grand Finale to the DC Multiverse?
 Check.
 Grand Finale for Barry Allen, Supergirl, Earth-2 Superman, and everyone else in the DC Universe?
 Check.
 Became the comic event by which all previous and succeeding comic events would be judged?
 Double Check.
 Became